Soup kitchen: first non-preaching ministry

 Stephen under arrest

-- 6:8 Stephen, a gracious and strong-minded man, began performing incredible miracles.
-People saw this as a sign that his power came from God.
+- 6:8 Stephen, a gracious and strong-minded man, began performing incredible miracles among the people.

 - 6:9 One day, Stephen got into an argument with some Jews from the Freed Slaves Synagogue,5 as people came to call it.
 The men who started this argument came from Cyrene, Alexandria, Cilicia, and the Roman province of Asia.6